If you like it, save it!

 - In a mixing bowl place the beaten eggs, the milk, the half and half, sugar, vanilla, nut meg and salt and whisk until nice and combined.
 Pour the mixture over the bread and apple making sure that the bread is submerged.

 - Cover the casserole and refrigerate overnight.

-- In the morning, after making the bacon, place the casserole in a 350F oven and bake for one to one and a half hours until the center is just set and the top is lightly browned.
+- In the morning, after making the bacon, place the casserole in a 350°F oven and bake for 1 to 1 1/2 hours until the center is just set and the top is lightly browned.
 About 10 minutes before this happens, scatter the bacon pieces over the casserole and continue to bake for that last 10 minutes.

 - Let the casserole rest for about 10 minutes out of the oven.
 Serve with your favorite maple syrup, if desired.

 - This recipe was entered in the contest for Your Best Savory Apples

 - This recipe was entered in the contest for Your Best Breakfast Baked Good